06 Safeguarding children, young people and vulnerable adults policy

 Concerns about children affected by gang activity/serious youth violence

-Educators should be aware that children can be put at risk by gang activity, both through
+Educators at Woodlands Preschool are aware that children can be put

-participation in and as victims of gang violence.
-Whilst very young children will be very unlikely to become involved in gang activity they may potentially be put at risk by the involvement of others
+at risk by gang activity, both through participation in and as victims of gang violence.
+Whilst young children will be very unlikely to become involved in gang activity they may potentially be put at

-in their household in gangs, such as an adult sibling or a parent/carer.
-Designated persons should be familiar with their LSP guidance and procedures in relation to safeguarding children affected by
+Woodlands Preschool is familiar with the LSP guidance and procedures in relation to safeguarding children affected by gang

 Forced marriage/Honour based violence

-forced into it.
-Duress can include physical, psychological, financial, sexual and emotional pressure.
-In the cases of some vulnerable adults who lack the capacity to consent coercion is not required
+physical, psychological, financial, sexual and emotional pressure.
+In the cases of some vulnerable adults who lack the capacity to consent coercion is not required for a marriage to be forced.
+A

-for a marriage to be forced.
-A forced marriage is distinct from an arranged marriage.
-An arranged marriage may have family involvement in arranging the marriages, but crucially the choice of whether
+forced marriage is distinct from an arranged marriage.
+An arranged marriage may have family involvement in arranging the marriages, but crucially the choice of whether to accept the arrangement

-to accept the arrangement remains with the prospective spouses.
+remains with the prospective spouses.

 Forced marriage became criminalised in 2014.
 There are also civil powers for example a Forced